 - Let employees know not to use landline telephones that aren’t cordless.

-- Installing surge arresters can protect your electronics by diverting lightning into the ground.
+- Install surge arresters to protect your electronics by diverting lightning into the ground.

 Trees and debris